Causal-I-ART/I-ART-tutorial/docs/source/index.rst

 GitHub
 -----------------
-The source code for all iArt is available on GitHub:
+All iArt related repositories are available on GitHub:

 `iArt on GitHub <https://github.com/orgs/Imputation-Assisted-Randomization-Tests/repositories>`_